home-assistant/developers.home-assistant/docs/development_environment.md

 ```

 :::tip
 You may find that you cannot open the development instance via <http://localhost:8123> when using WSL.
-Instead, within a WSL terminal, find the `inet` address of the `eth0` adaptor by running `ifconfig`.
-Then use this address to access the development instance, i.e. <http://172.20.37.6:8123>.
+Instead, within a WSL terminal, find the `inet` address of the `eth0` adaptor by running `ip addr show eth0`.
+Then use this address, excluding the CIDR block, to access the development instance, i.e. if your `inet` is listed as `172.20.37.6/20`, use <http://172.20.37.6:8123>.
 :::

 ### Developing on macOS